Things To Do in Coeur d’Alene During The Summer (5 Ideas!)

-The city of Coeur d'Alene has continued to grow significantly over the past decade, leaving much more to be explored than ever before.
-With that being said, I must also say there's plenty of traditional seasonal activities upheld by the citizens of Coeur d'Alene that I can't simply ignore here today.
-Let's get into exploring some of our community's favorites:
+The city of Coeur d’Alene has grown significantly over the past decade, leaving much more to be explored than ever before.
+With that being said, I must also say there are plenty of traditional seasonal activities upheld by the citizens of Coeur d’Alene that I can’t simply ignore here today.
+Let’s get into exploring some of our community’s favorites:

 Summer & fall fun.

 Our beloved farmer’s market is run and cared for by The Kootenai County Farmers’ Market Association – a non-profit formed with purpose.